Skip to Content

 Gold Prospectors Association of Phoenix (GPAP)

-The Gold Prospectors Association of Phoenix; it’s a full-fledged family of prospectors with a shared passion.
+The Gold Prospectors Association of Phoenix is a full-fledged family of prospectors with a shared passion.
 What sets GPAP apart?
 Their monthly meetings treasure insider tips and techniques, while field trips offer hands-on experience.

 Plus, the perk of access to gold-bearing claims is exclusively available to members.
 Newcomers get a warm welcome, with experts always ready to show the ropes to greenhorns.